WildernessLabs/docfx/guides/Getting_Started/Hello_World/index.md

  1. Build the application.
  * Using Finder or the File Explorer, navigate to the folder that contains your application.
  * Open the **bin->Debug** folder, you should see **app.exe** and some **\*.dll** files; you'll need both to deploy your app to Meadow.
- * Follow the (Deployment instructions here)[../Deployment/index.html] to deploy your app.
+ * Follow the [Deployment instructions here](../Deployment/index.html) to deploy your app.

 ## [Next - Meadow Basics](/guides/Meadow_Basics/index.html)